-5.4 Limitations
+5.6 Limitations

 To fully control for behavioral factors among participants and the trials, in this experiment we chose to use a simulated virtual human partner.
-Although we did not measure for social presence and copresence among collaborators, we understand that the social impact of the partner could have been different if a real person was chosen instead or if the virtual human partner initiated a conversation with the participants during the experiment.
+Although we did not measure for social presence and co-presence among collaborators, we understand that the social impact of the partner could have been different if a real person was chosen instead or if the virtual human partner initiated a conversation with the participants during the experiment.
 As a separate experiment, it would be interesting to investigate how the different partners (i.e., real or virtual) and level of interaction with that partner might influence the overall collaborative experience although we expect that the perception of gaze should remain the same for the different partners.

 Separately, we chose the same viewing direction for both the participants and the simulated partner, who were standing at a relatively close distance to each other (i.e., one meter).
 It is important to note that the participants' position relative to the virtual human collaborator, as well as the participants' distances to the targets likely have a significant impact on participants' performance and their overall experience.
-While not investigated here, future work should evaluate the role that such factors play in remote collaboration experiences.